 “I will explore how the redactors of the Welsh and Tagalog versions rendered the multifaceted backdrop and complicated cultural tensions of the Charlemagne narrative for their native audiences.
 How is colonial trauma and the foundation of nation supported or subverted in these two separate Charlemagne variants?
 Also, how are the ‘pro-Francia’ sentiments of the original French text filtered down into the Welsh and Tagalog versions and what does this say about the transmission of stories in the colonial space that seem to actively promote other foreign bodies/powers?
 This project will be the first to engage with and analyze the Philippine version of the Charlemagne narrative, placing it in extensive dialogue with corresponding versions, especially the Welsh Cân Rolant, elucidating a previously unknown connection between the Old French Song of Roland and Welsh and Philippine colonial literature.”

 “The spiritual significance of Dante’s journey in the Divine Comedy presents itself readily to first-time readers, but the poem’s rich landscapes, architectural features, and discussions of the body raise questions about its material significance.
-The poet explains in Paradiso that that matter itself is an expression of the mind of God, not merely a signifier of the divine but the tangible product of God’s self-giving.
+The poet explains in Paradiso that matter itself is an expression of the mind of God, not merely a signifier of the divine but the tangible product of God’s self-giving.
 Existing scholarship proves that matter is theologically significant for Dante; this project pursues that premise within the poet’s material context, rooting his broader theological claims about matter in his own physical environment.”